memgonzales/aiep-python-scratch/Python 2 - Send-off/README.md

 ## Curriculum Design
 For the AIEP Python 2 send-off, I designed the curriculum for the last five sessions with the following rationale:
 - Sessions 6 to 7 are dedicated to deepening the trainees' understanding of two algorithmic paradigms that were preliminarily introduced during the qualifying program: binary search and dynamic programming.
-Bisection method (an extension of binary search to continuous search spaces) is also discussed.
+The bisection method (an extension of binary search to continuous search spaces) is also discussed.
 - Sessions 8 to 9 introduce two new efficient data structures: priority queues and disjoint-set data structures.
 - Session 10 aims to send the trainees off with a real-world application of informatics: unearthing patterns across items in large datasets via association rule mining.